brgillis/odin-flex/README.md

 # Odin-Flex

+The published version of this project can be found at: http://brgillis.github.io/odin-flex

+## Description

 This is a learning project as part of [The Odin Project](https://www.theodinproject.com/lessons/foundations-landing-page) aimed at creating a web page from scratch, using all that I've learned about HTML, CSS, and in particular Flex formatting.

 ## Project Structure